sam-goodwin/punchcard/README.md

 ## Punchcard

-Punchcard is a TypeScript project to imagine what the future of software development might look like for the Cloud.
-It builds on top of the [AWS Cloud Development Kit (CDK)](https://github.com/awslabs/aws-cdk), AWS's infrastructure-as-code product, adding a variety of high-level and type-safe features.

-The name punchcard comes from the idea that as infrastructure-as-code projects mature, the technology we are familiar with today will feel as ancient to us as punchcards.
-You know, those times when we were restricted to writing and sharing software on decks of cards ;).

-This style of programming should feel familiar - the idea is to map ordinary in-memory data structures and algorithms to the AWS Cloud.
-So, instead of using in-memory hash maps, you use a DynamoDB Table, and instead of an in-memory queue, it's an AWS SQS Queue, etc.
+Punchcard is a TypeScript framework for building applications with the AWS CDK.
+It unifies **infrastructure** code with **runtime** code, meaning you can both declare resources and implement logic within the context of one node.js application.
+AWS resources are thought of as generic, type-safe objects — DynamoDB Tables are like a `Map<K, V>`; SNS Topics, SQS Queues, and Kinesis Streams feel like an `Array<T>`; and a Lambda Function is akin to a `Function<A, B>` – like the standard library of a programming language.

+If you'd like to learn more about the philosophy behind this project, check out [Punchcard: Imagining the future of cloud programming](https://bit.ly/punchcard-cdk).

 Let's walk through some punchcard features to demonstrate:

 ### Runtime Code and Dependencies

-Punchcard unifies **infrastructure** code with **runtime** code - i.e. you can declare *and* implement an AWS Lambda Function with the same code:
+Creating a Lambda Function is super simple - just create it and implement `handle`:

 ```ts
 new Function(stack, 'MyFunction', {